open-mmlab/mmtracking/configs/mot/tracktor/README.md

 ## Results and models on MOT17

-The implementations of Tracktor follow the offical practices.
+The implementations of Tracktor follow the official practices.
-In the table below, the result marked with * (the last line) is the offical one.
+In the table below, the result marked with * (the last line) is the official one.
 Our implementation outperform it by 4.9 points on MOTA and 3.3 points on IDF1.

 |    Detector     |  ReID  | Train Set | Test Set | Public | Inf time (fps) | MOTA | IDF1 | FP | FN | IDSw. | Config | Download |